gnss-sdr/gnss-sdr/drivers/gr-gn3s/README.md

 You can install GNU Radio through a .deb package *or* by using pybombs.
 Please choose only **one** of these two procedures.

-- In Ubuntu 12.10 and later, or Debian Jessie or later, install GNU Radio and its dependencies through a .deb package:
+- In Ubuntu 12.10 and later, or Debian Jessie or later, install GNU Radio and other dependencies through a .deb package:

 ~~~~~~
-$ sudo apt-get install gnuradio-dev
+$ sudo apt-get install gnuradio-dev libusb-dev
 ~~~~~~